 FIX ‘ER UP

-Next, using my same Square Brush, I apply a glazing to really draw out those amazing details.
+Next, using my same brush, I apply a glazing to really draw out those amazing details.

 Finally, I do the same effect to parts of the legs using my Round Brush with paint and glazing.
 Here she is all finished and ready for a many more years.